audiokinetic/Gyms/Unreal/README.md

 [Wwise Gyms are released under dual license with Apache 2.0.](../LICENSE) Unreal, Unreal Engine, UE4, UE5, and the Unreal Engine logo are trademarks or registered trademarks of Epic Games, Inc. in the USA and elsewhere.

+## Localized Names
+Upon opening the Gym project for the first time, all Gyms will have their folder names in the Main Menu.
+To display their localized name, open MainMenu/GymNames.uasset and import GymNames.csv into it.
+Only commit changes to GymNames.csv and never commit changes to GymNames.uasset